 string |

-Now you have a valid access token you can use this to access the Crunch API.
+Now you have a valid access token you can use this to access the Crunch resources.
 To do this you simply include the access token in the Authorization

 header with your API requests.